 - (1) On 23 April 2007, the Council authorised the Commission to negotiate a free trade agreement ('FTA') with countries of the Association of Southeast Asian Nations (ASEAN).
-That authorisation provided for the possibility of bilateral negotiations. - On 22 December 2009, the Council authorised the Commission to pursue bilateral FTA negotiations with individual ASEAN countries.
-In June 2012, the Commission launched bilateral negotiations on an FTA with Vietnam to be conducted in accordance with the existing negotiating directives. - (3) On 15 October 2013, the Council authorised the Commission to extend the on-going bilateral negotiations with ASEAN countries to cover also investment protection. - (4) The negotiations for an Investment Protection Agreement between the European Union and its Member States, of the one part, and the Socialist Republic of Viet Nam, of the other part (the 'Agreement') have been concluded. - (5) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date,
+That authorisation provided for the possibility of bilateral negotiations. - (2) On 22 December 2009, the Council authorised the Commission to pursue bilateral FTA negotiations with individual ASEAN countries.
+In June 2012, the Commission launched bilateral negotiations on an FTA with Vietnam to be conducted in accordance with the existing negotiating directives. - (3) The negotiations for a Free Trade Agreement between the European Union and the Socialist Republic of Viet Nam (the 'Agreement') have been concluded. - (4) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date,